BCLawLibrary/practical-ai-in-30-days/day-24-final-day-a-journey-through-ai-reflections-and-next-steps.md

 ## ✨ Reflections on AI & Societal Change

 The development of AI is moving at a blistering pace—[what was science fiction in 2022](https://x.com/emollick/status/1869077739485253659?s=12&t=6Q7ZpHLPwTuRWMRW61xSxw) is now available in consumer tools, and [what's experimental today](https://x.com/livekit/status/1870194686532694417?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1870194686532694417%7Ctwgr%5E08c21ca839c163d0ac611418e179aebc248c55f0%7Ctwcon%5Es1_c10&ref_url=https%3A%2F%2Fwww.notion.so%2Fkyle-ts%2FUltimate-Brain-87b49ba845e149699d9876ebae626519%3Fp%3D15eb37cc433981e5bff9fcfc15e059b5pm%3Ds) will likely be [commonplace by next year](https://www.youtube.com/watch?v=ctWfv4WUp2I).
 As humans, we tend to normalize these advances quickly, making it easy to overlook just how exponential this growth is.
-We’re living through a fascinating period where tools like ChatGPT, Claude, and Gemini are matching or exceeding human performance in specific domains, and we’re all collectively figuring out what this means in real-time.
+We're living through a fascinating period where tools like ChatGPT, Claude, and Gemini are matching or exceeding human performance in specific domains, and we're all collectively figuring out what this means in real-time.

-I like the analogy my colleague, Tim Lindgren, uses—AI as a *"bicycle for the mind."* It’s a tool that can take you further than you might go on your own, but you’re still the one pedaling, in control of the direction and effort.
+I like the analogy my colleague, Tim Lindgren, uses—AI as a *"bicycle for the mind."* It's a tool that can take you further than you might go on your own, but you're still the one pedaling, in control of the direction and effort.
+This speaks to several things that are important to keep in mind.
+It's hard to fall asleep at the wheel so to speak when you're riding a bike.
+The element of human oversight, guidance, and critical evaluation is still very important when using these new tools.
+When used with intention and grounding conversations and tasks in both high quality context and your own personal context, you truly can go much farther much faster than you otherwise might be able to on your own.

-At the same time, AI is advancing so quickly that even experts struggle to evaluate its responses in certain contexts.
-Most of the time, it gets things right—or at least sounds plausible enough that errors aren’t always obvious at first glance.
-In that sense, AI isn’t just a bicycle; it’s more like a plane.
+At the same time, AI is advancing so rapidly that the bicycle analogy may undersell today's capabilities.
+These systems are increasingly solving complex problems that challenge even human experts.
+Recent benchmarks like GPQA [citation] show LLMs now outperforming specialized human experts on particularly difficult questions across mathematics, physics, chemistry, and biology.
+Even leading AI researchers are surprised by the pace of these developments.
+In many ways, AI isn't just a bicycle; it's more like a plane.
 When you're on course, it can get you to your destination far faster than you otherwise would.
-But unlike a plane with autopilot, AI doesn’t recognize when it’s off track—it just keeps going.
+But unlike a plane with autopilot, AI doesn't always recognize when it's off track—it just keeps going.
 A small trajectory shift early on can compound over time, especially in complex workflows or automated systems where AI is making incremental decisions.
 By the time it comes back to you, significant course correction may be needed to ensure it actually landed where you intended.

 Rather than fearing AI or avoiding its use, the goal is to stay engaged and intentional in how we use it.
 The more actively you pilot the tool, the more you amplify its benefits—turning it into something that works *for* you and *with* you, not the other way around.